pareesakd1118/housemate-hunter/README.md

 # Housemate Hunter 🏠

 ## Abstract
 Live in San Fransicso or Denver and looking for a roommate?
 You're in luck!
 Use [Housemate Hunter](https://housemate-hunter.vercel.app/) to search for roommates in your city and filter roommates based on preferences.
 Want to find a roommate with or without a pet, with a similar budget, and of a certain gender/age?
 You have come to the right place!
-Our application allows you to filter potential roommates by any of the aforementioned parameters and more, as well as see pictures and read bios/important non-negotiables for each specific person to find the perfect roommate match.
+Our application allows you to filter potential roommates by any of the aforementioned parameters and more, as well as see pictures and read bios/important non-negotiables for each specific person to find the perfect match.
 Happy housemate hunting!

 ## Contributors
 - [Theo McCray](https://github.com/Virulencies)